 Of the 30 participants selected for the study, half were given were Sativex, and the other half were given Placebo.
 It’s important to note that in the study the titration of Sativex was individualized to each participant.
 The titration, in this particular study, took 2 weeks.
 Although, note, that with my patients when I walk them through The Patel Protocol, it doesn’t take more than a day to go through the titration process.
 The participants then continued to take either Sativex or Placebo for another 4 weeks.

 Ultimately, the researchers measured several different factors – cognitive performance, the symptoms of ADHD & emotional lability.

 In regards to the symptoms of ADHD, there was a nominally significant improvement in hyperactivity and impulsivity.
-And there was a trends towards improvement with inattention.
+And there were trends towards improvement with inattention.

-Overall, the participants who took the Sativex reported feeling more calm and had improved focus and concentration.
+Overall, the participants who took the Sativex reported feeling calmer and had improved focus and concentration.

 CBD Oil for ADHD: The Results

 Alright now let’s talk about the results I’ve seen in my patients.
 The results that patients experience can vary because the symptoms they experience also vary.
 So, what I’m going to present to you is a range of results my patients have experienced.

 - Better frustration tolerance

 - More focused

 - Maintain interest